clinical-biomarkers/biomarker-backend-api/README.md

 # Biomarker Backend API

-This repository handles the backend API for the Biomarker-Partnership project and handles the data ID assignment process.
+This repository handles the backend API for the BiomarkerKB project and handles the data ID assignment process.

 The API powers https://biomarkerkb.org/.